 Oxfordshire Greentech is a business network supporting the growth of the low-carbon sector in Oxfordshire.
 We will bring together businesses and organisations to encourage innovation, collaboration and knowledge transfer, to facilitate the transition towards a sustainable, low carbon future in Oxfordshire and the world.

-Oxfordshire Greentech is part of the OxFutures programme, which is a £3.2m project to boost low carbon economic development in Oxfordshire.
-It is supported by the European Regional Development Fund (ERDF) and run through a collaborative partnership between the Low Carbon Hub, Cherwell District Council, Bioregional, Oxford City Council, the University of Oxford, and Oxford Brookes University.
+Oxfordshire Greentech started as part of the OxFutures programme, which was a £3.2m project to boost low carbon economic development in Oxfordshire.
+It was supported by the European Regional Development Fund (ERDF) and run through a collaborative partnership between the Low Carbon Hub, Cherwell District Council, Bioregional, Oxford City Council, the University of Oxford, and Oxford Brookes University.
 For more information please see here.

 - Create jobs and economic growth by promoting Oxfordshire as a centre for low-carbon solutions.